Simple Answer about Options Trading: Halal or Haram?

 Put options

-A put option is a contract that offers the owner the choice, but not the obligation, to sell a certain underlying stock at a fixed price (referred to as the “strike price”) within a specified period (referred to as the “expiration”).
+A put option is a contract that offers the owner the choice, but not the obligation, to sell a certain underlying asset at a fixed price (referred to as the “strike price”) within a specified period (referred to as the “expiration”).

 For instance, oil is currently priced at $55 per barrel, and an oil-selling business has a put option to sell the commodity for $45 per barrel.
 This allows them to sell oil barrels for $45 regardless of the market price falling below $45.